Frankie116/TF-ec2-using-scripts/README.md

 # --------------------------
 [00] Build/refactor code that is re-usable and streamlined

-[01] Create terraform modules to enable the following AWS resources to be built on a terraform run: [Done]
+[01] Use Terrafrom/Private modules to enable the following AWS resources to be built on a terraform run: [Done]

     - Multiple EC2 instances